-What Can a Handyman Do in Branson, Missouri?
+What Can a Handyman Do Without a License in Branson, Missouri?

 Missouri does not issue a single, statewide “general contractor” license for typical residential remodeling/handyman work; licensing is primarily handled at the local (city/county) level plus permits/inspections.
 In Branson (Taney County), you should expect a city business license plus building permits for many job types, and separate local trade licensing rules for electrical/plumbing/HVAC work.
 There is no clear, statewide “handyman exemption” dollar threshold in Missouri law; instead, limits usually come from (1) local trade licensing/permit rules and (2) state thresholds that trigger state-level contractor registration only on larger commercial/public projects.